Shivamogga Airport: Construction

-Work on Phase I of the construction started on April 2011.
+Work on Phase I of the construction started in April 2011.
 However, out of the proposed 3,200 metre runway, only the work of levelling a 0.5-km stretch with boulders and concrete mixture was completed.
 After this, differences cropped up between the partners of the contractor and all work on the project was stopped.

 On 15 June 2020, the Chief Minister of Karnataka B. S. Yeddyurappa relaunched the airport project.
 The airport is being built around a cost of ₹ 4.49 billion, in about 662 acres of land area.
 It will be built as a part of the UDAN scheme.

-The airport will have the longest runway in the state, of 3,200 metres, after Kempegowda International Airport at Bengaluru.
+The airport will have the longest runway in the state, of 3,200 metres, after Kempegowda International Airport at Bangalore.
 It will be an airport of international standards, where widebody aircraft can land.

 The airport is designed to operate Boeing 737 and Airbus A320 type aircraft, and can handle about 350 peak hour passengers.
 The project will be taken up in two phases.
 It was expected to be completed by 2022, but it is now completed and was inaugurated on 27 February 2023.